edgedb/edgedb/docs/cloud/deploy/render.rst

 Render
 ======

-:edb-alt-title: Deploying applications built on EdgeDB Cloud to Render
+:edb-alt-title: Deploying applications built on Gel Cloud to Render

 1. Push project to GitHub or some other Git remote repository
 2. Create and make note of a secret key for your EdgeDB Cloud instance
 3. From Render's dashboard, click "New > Web Service"
 4. Import your project's repository
 5. In the setup page, scroll down to the "Environment Variables" section and add the following environment variables:

    - ``EDGEDB_INSTANCE`` containing your EdgeDB Cloud instance name (in